ringcentral/ringcentral-web-phone/README.md

 Let's say you are having a phone call on your mobile phone app.
 And you would like to switch the call to desktop app.

-The official RingCentral apps for mobile and desktop already supports it, prefer refer to
+The official RingCentral apps for mobile and desktop already supports it, please refer to
 [this article](https://support.ringcentral.com/article-v2/Switching-a-call-or-meeting-between-desktop-and-mobile-in-the-RingCentral-app.html?brand=RingCentral&product=RingEX&language=en_US&pills-nav=call).